EmilyMansfield/rfwindmill/README.md

 if installed, otherwise will fall back to (less interesting) vanilla versions.
 See NEI for specifics.

-THIS MOD IS IN PRE-RELEASE (v0.1).
-It is functional, but has bugs.
+THIS MOD IS IN PRE-RELEASE (v0.2).
+It is functional, but has bugs (probably?).

 ###Development